ACannamela/Realms/Omnibus.md

 * Using anything in an out-of-character threatening or destructive manner against person or property;
 * Endangering the safety of oneself or others;
-* Stealing (People’s tents, bags, packs, pouches, and possessions are completely off-limits and out-of-play.
+* Stealing (People's tents, bags, packs, pouches, and possessions are completely off-limits and out-of-play.
 There are no exceptions, even if officially in-play items are concealed therein);
 * Drinking alcohol under the age of 21, or providing alcohol to those under age